Antonomasia3/lmao/Compiling.md

 * [CMake](https://cmake.org/) - for easier usage, make sure to have it added to PATH during installation

-* Git - you can use [Git for Windows](https://git-scm.com/download/win), or git command via the Windows Subsystem for Linux.
+* Git - you can use [Git for Windows](https://git-scm.com/download/win), make sure it is added to your PATH

 * nuget standalone or use Visual Studio